-We believe our Iomab-ACT program is highly differentiated when compared to Fludarabine and Cyclophosphamide or Flu/Cy or other chemotherapy-based regimens that are used as the standard of practice today for lymphodepletion prior to CAR-T. CD45 is an antigen expressed on certain immune cell types that are relevant to the mechanism of CAR-T therapies including lymphocytes, regulatory T cells and macrophages that have been associated with clinical responses that may limit the safety, efficacy and durability of response of these CAR-T therapies including Cytokine Release Syndrome, or CRS, and neurotoxicity.
+We believe our Iomab-ACT program is highly differentiated when compared to Fludarabine and Cyclophosphamide ("Flu/Cy") or other chemotherapy-based regimens that are used as the standard of practice today for lymphodepletion prior to CAR-T. CD45 is an antigen expressed on certain immune cell types that are relevant to the mechanism of CAR-T therapies including lymphocytes, regulatory T-cells and macrophages that have been associated with clinical responses that may limit the safety, efficacy and durability of response of these CAR-T therapies including cytokine release syndrome ("CRS") and neurotoxicity.
 Some of these limitations may be attributable to the chemotherapy-based conditioning agents that are being used prior to CAR-T therapies.
 Preclinical data supporting the rational for our Iomab-ACT program was presented at multiple medical conferences in 2019.
-Unlike chemotherapy, preclinical data suggests Iomab-ACT is targeted in nature and, due to this targeted effect, we expect we can improve CAR-T cell expansion more efficiently, potentially resulting in responses that are more durable, but also resulting in reduced CAR-T related toxicities.
+Unlike chemotherapy, Iomab-ACT is targeted in nature and, due to this CD45-directed targeting, we expect we can improve CAR-T cell expansion, potentially resulting in responses that are more durable, but also resulting in reduced CAR-T related toxicities.
 Importantly, we expect the Iomab-ACT program construct to enable lymphodepletion through a single-dose, outpatient administration versus Flu/Cy or other chemotherapy-based lymphodepletion regimens that can require multiple infusion cycles over several days.
-Because of this potentially superior profile, the Iomab-ACT construct could result in improved access to CAR-T therapy and better outcomes.
-We intend to begin a clinical trial with 131I-apamistamab as a targeted conditioning agent prior to CAR-T, subject to identifying a suitable partner and we expect to have Phase 1 clinical proof of concept data in 2021.
+Because of this potentially superior profile, the Iomab-ACT construct could result in improved access to CAR-T therapy and better outcomes